-Citing Sources in Chicago: Books & Web Resources
+Citing Sources in Chicago: Database & Web Resources

-The library provides access to resources like books, ebooks, and websites that can help you cite sources in Chicago style.
+The library provides access to resources like books, eBooks, and websites that can help you cite sources in Chicago style.
 Please visit our Citing Your Sources guide or explore the books and web resources listed below for help.
-You may also want to contact the Wolak Learning Center (UC Students) or Online Writing Center (COCE Students) for additional information about citing sources in Chicago Style.